 Haley here from If You Give a Blonde a Kitchen.
-Today I’m sharing my favorite recipe for apple crisp.
+Today I’m sharing my favorite recipe for the best apple crisp.
 It’s a classic fall dessert and is the perfect use for all the apples in season!

 What I truly love about apple crisp though is that it is very difficult to mess up.
 Think of the recipe as two parts—the filling and the crisp topping.
 All you have to do is make those two parts, put it in a dish and bake!